alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 our approach is fully automatic.
 Since type-derived generators are constructed at compile time, they can be staged without altering user experience.
 This is a rare example of staging "for free." -->
-[BCP: Why not include this?
+[BCP: include this!
 Seems strong.]
 <!--
 [JWC can we also say that this is an instance of two-level metaprogramming?
 It's a metaprogram that generates metaprograms!] -->